 Mouth to lung (MTL) vaping is popular amongst vape enthusiasts, but for those who prefer something a little stronger, sub ohm vaping is ideal.
 Thanks to low coil resistance and greater airflow, a hit on a sub-ohm vape bypasses the mouth and feels like a deep breath directly to the lungs for a satisfying experience.

 4. Greater airflow

 With most sub-ohm devices coming with adjustable airflow, you can cater your experience to your specific needs.
 It’s worth noting however that sub ohm vaping works best with greater airflow which is what achieves such impressive vapour clouds.

 What devices are best for sub-ohm vaping?

-There are a range of RTAs on offer, with products such as the Aegis Zeus X from Geekvape tackling the market head on with a leakproof system perfect for sub ohm vaping.
+There is a range of RTAs on offer, with products such as the Aegis Zeus X from Geekvape tackling the market head-on with a leakproof system perfect for sub-ohm vaping.

 Aimed at the more accomplished vaper, rebuildable drip atomizers, or RDAs are the more old-school option when it comes to sub ohm vaping.
 With RDAs you’re not just building your own coil but will also benefit from the experience of hand dripping your vape juice.

 Whilst this certainly won’t appeal to all, this classic way of sub ohm vaping means you can switch-up e-liquids more quickly, and there are a range of innovative options on the market too such as the Vapeam Muse atomiser, which boasts an easy build deck and adjustable airflow.

 Read our Guide to RTA and RDA Vapes.